mosoftwareenterprises/AirplaneParkingAssistant/README.md

 A drop down with the 5 plane types in them.
 A "Recommend location" button
 A "Park aircraft at recommendation" button.
-A "number of slots available" view for each aircraft type.
 An "Error" display section.